 In many countries, ideas of inquiry and scientific literacy have been woven into national curriculums (e.g. Evans & Dolin 2018).
 Often, inquiry-based science teaching, understood as science teaching in which students are motivated to engage meaningfully and autonomously with scientific content to construct knowledge and draw conclusions (e.g. Minner, Levy, & Century 2010), is seen as a pedagogy that can help students achieve scientific literacy.
 Germany and the Nordic countries often also see scientific literacy in relation to Bildung perspectives; here, science is also important to a person’s understanding and experience of their relation to the world and society (e.g. Ropohl, Nielsen, Olley, Rönnebech, & Stables 2018).

-In Denmark, ideas of scientific literacy, inquiry-based science teaching, Bildung, and also interdisciplinarity were implemented officially in the largest of the country’s four national upper secondary programs (called stx) in 2004.
+In Denmark, ideas of scientific literacy, inquiry-based science teaching, Bildung, and interdisciplinarity were implemented officially in the largest of the country’s four national upper secondary programs (called stx) in 2004.
 This was done through the introduction of the Basic Science Course (BSC, “Aftale af 28. maj” 2003).
 The curriculum text was changed in 2007 and 2010.

 One of the intentions of BSC is to introduce students to science through work with the basic elements of natural science.
 The focus should be on the commonalities and the differences within the natural science disciplines (DME 2013).
-BSC teaching is meant to consist of exemplary and contemporary thematic issues where the scientiﬁc disciplines are required to work together using some degree of interdisciplinarity.
-Using Jantch’s (1972) one can define degrees of collaboration and coordination relevant for upper secondary school (often called interdisciplinarity) ranging from no collaboration nor coordination , where subjects are taught in isolation, through cross-disciplinarity (where a main discipline is supported by other disciplines) and pluridisciplinarity (where two or more disciplines cooperate without coordinating, for example by addressing the same topic) to interdisciplinarity (where a higher order concept is used to coordinate the collaboration between subjects).
-For purposes of this paper, it is interesting, if the curriculum reflects which kinds of collaboration and coordination should be implemented.
+BSC teaching is meant to consist of exemplary and contemporary thematic issues where the scientiﬁc disciplines are required to work together using some degree of interdisciplinarity (Jantch 1972).

 Another objective of the BSC is to make the students aware of the importance of knowing and understanding scientiﬁc thinking.
 This objective should be reached in order to make the student able to reflect on the strengths and limitations of scientiﬁc knowledge.
 Moreover, the students also have to achieve knowledge about a central scientiﬁc issue which supports their curiosity and commitment for natural science and encourage them to learn more about science (DME 2013).

 The course has been the source of public debates and has been evaluated with respect to – among other things – the perspectives above (Dolin, Jacobsen, Jensen, & Johannsen 2014).
-As such, we may expect themes regarding, for example, interdisciplinarity, scientific content, aims, teacher roles, and structure should emerge.
+As such, we may expect themes regarding, for example, scientific content, aims, teacher roles, and structure should emerge.
 However, we do not know the details of the themes, which tensions (if any) themes may harbour, or how themes may be connected.
 Thus, we argue that the BSC curriculums from three different years comprise a worthwhile illustrative example of our proposed way of analysing curriculums.

 Research questions